Fraud and conflict of interest prevention

 Conflict of interest prevention

 Likewise, EU-OSHA is committed to ensure the integrity of the decisions and information issued by the Agency and foster accountability in relation to its work and activities.
 For these reasons, management and prevention of conflict of interest play an important role.

-In addition, in order to ensure transparency, the Director and senior staff members’ declarations of interests and summary of CVs are also are publicly available.
+In addition, in order to ensure transparency, the Executive Director and senior staff members’ declarations of interests and summary of CVs are also are publicly available.